my Platform

 St. Albert is one of the best cities in Canada.
 Keeping it that way requires good governance, investment, intentional planning, & community engagement.

-In the meantime however, I’m focused on listening to you.
+In the meantime I’m most interested in hearing what is important to you.
 I’m out door-knocking getting a sense of what your priorities are.
 What do YOU love about this city?
-What can we do better?
-I hope to meet you out on the campaign trail but in the interim, I’d love to hear from you!
+What can we do even better?
+I hope to meet you out on the campaign trail but if I miss you, I’d love to hear from you!

 St. Albert is at its best when residents and businesses can thrive and prosper.

-St. Albert has a strong reputation for high-quality municipal services, but we need to ensure we’re prioritizing core services and maintaining the high standards residents expect.
+St. Albert has a strong reputation for high-quality municipal services.
+We need to ensure we’re prioritizing core services and maintaining the high standards residents expect while keeping affordability in mind.
 It’s essential that tax dollars are spent wisely, focusing on efficiency and delivering real value to taxpayers.
-By focusing on essentials and exploring innovative ways to deliver services, we can ensure St. Albert will continue to be one of the best cities in the country.
+By focusing on essentials and exploring innovative ways to deliver core services, we can ensure St. Albert has a solid fiscal foundation for years to come.

-Running a business is tough, and entrepreneurs shouldn’t be burdened with unnecessary costs.
+Running a business is tough, and entrepreneurs shouldn’t be burdened with unnecessary costs or regulations.
 Instead, they need support to grow and thrive.
 St. Albert must ensure we have the right spaces and infrastructure to attract new businesses, creating employment opportunities for residents and expanding the city’s tax base.
-A renewed focus on economic development and tourism should be a priority.
+While the big box stores and chain restaurants have their place, we should be doing what we can to foster local home grown businesses and a renewed focus on economic development and tourism should be a priority.

 St. Albert needs to support diverse housing options so that residents of all ages, from young families to seniors, can call St. Albert home.
-At the same time, we need to ensure that the city stays within its role and advocates for the province to fulfill its housing responsibilities.
+At the same time, we need to ensure that the city stays within its role and advocates for the provincial and federal government to fulfill their housing responsibilities.
+We must also ensure that as we increase housing diversity, we maintain the character of our community.
+Increasing density is important for affordability and it must be done in a way that doesn’t compromise the quality of neighbourhoods residents have come to expect.

 3. Environmental Stewardship